Prodrome: Identification/assessments

 Screening instruments include the Scale of Prodromal Symptoms and the PROD-screen.

 Signs and symptoms of the prodrome to schizophrenia can be assessed more fully using structured interviews.
 For example, the Structured Interview for Prodromal Syndromes, and the Comprehensive Assessment of At Risk Mental States (CAARMS) are both valid and reliable methods for identifying individuals likely experiencing the prodrome to schizophrenia or related psychotic-spectrum disorders.

 There are ongoing research efforts to develop tools for early detection of at-risk individuals.
 This includes development of risk calculators and methods for large-scale population screening.

 Interventions

 Describing the schizophrenia prodrome has been useful in promoting early intervention.
 Although not all people who are experiencing symptoms consistent with the prodrome will develop schizophrenia, randomized controlled trials suggest that intervening with medication and/or psychotherapy can improve outcomes.
-Interventions with evidence of efficacy include antipsychotic and antidepressant medications, which can delay conversion to psychosis and improve symptoms, although prolonged exposure to antipsychotics has been associated with adverse effects including tardive dyskinesia, an irreversible neurological motor disorder.
+Interventions with evidence of efficacy include antipsychotic and antidepressant medications, which can delay conversion to psychosis and improve symptoms.
 Psychotherapy for individuals and families can also improve functioning and symptomatology; specifically cognitive behavioral therapy (CBT) helps improve coping strategies to decrease positive psychosis symptoms.
 Additionally, omega-3 fish oil supplements may help reduce prodromal symptoms.
 Current guidelines suggest that individuals who are at "high risk" for developing schizophrenia should be monitored for at least one to two years while receiving psychotherapy and medication, as needed, to treat their symptoms.

+However, side effects of medication, such as sedation and weight gain, can still occur.